-The WaDE data dictionary is a product of a 10-year effort among the western 18 states for an agreed-upon common metadata schema implemented in a data system that is used for sharing water rights and water use data to enable regional analysis that inform policy and planning decisions.
-WaDE supports the following four fundamental distinct types of water data shared by the member states
+The WaDE data dictionary is a product of a 10-year effort among the western 18 states for an agreed-upon common metadata schema implemented in a centralized data system that is used for sharing water rights and water use data to enable regional analysis that inform policy and planning decisions.
+The WaDE team import states’ data into a relational database which is exposed to the public through an Application Programming Interface (API).
+The team is also working with a contractor to build a front end dashboard that will allow decision makers and the public to easily access and analyze water data for the west.
+WaDE supports the following four fundamental distinct types of water data shared by the member states.

 - Water allocations (e.g., water rights and permitting data) which includes Points of Diversions (POD) and Places of Use (POU),